-Current students are urged to consult with Furman’s Career Services Office.
+Current students are urged to consult with Furman’s Malone Center for Career Engagement.
 This office offers workshops on various aspects of career planning and serves as the liaison for recruiters from business and industry.
 The office also houses an extensive database for job exploration and alumni connections.
 It is never too early to begin exploring your options and developing relevant skills!

-Another way to learn more about career options is to attend the Career Nights that are offered during the fall term.
-See the calendar of events to find out this year’s date.
+Another way to learn more about career options is to attend the Professional Development Workshops that are offered during the fall and spring terms.
+There are sessions on Careers in Psychology, Mental Health Careers, an Alumni Panel, and a How to Find a Job Workshop.
 In addition, internships offer you the opportunity to explore career interests through hands-on experience with professionals in the community.

-Graduate School Night is held each fall and covers essential information for students who want to know about any aspect of graduate school in psychology and the process of applying for admission.
-To find out when the next Graduate School Night will be, check our events.
+The Graduate School Info session is held each fall as part of the Psychology Professional Development Series and covers essential information for students who want to know about any aspect of graduate school in psychology and the process of applying for admission.

 Need a graduate school recommendation from one of our faculty members?
-Don’t forget that you must attend Graduate School Night for faculty to write letters on your behalf.
-Review our instruction form [PDF] or download the Department Recommendation Form.
+Don’t forget that you must attend the Graduate School Info session for faculty to write letters on your behalf.
+Review our instructions form and the Departmental Recommendation form on the Department Moodle page.